 Invest in professional development

 Make sure you have a plan for your staff to develop their skills as your company grows.
-You will then avoid the company stalling because your workforce has not been able to keep up as the company grows.
+You will then avoid the company stalling because your workforce has not been able keep up with growing their own capabilities as the company grows.
 I often see problems occur when company growth outstrips the capabilities of the middle and senior management team, in particular, and there is no one left who is qualified to drive growth further.

 How to develop your teams to match your growth